ThatAquarel/StudyGuides/english/2024-02-07_macbeth_act_4.md

 I am so much a fool, should I stay longer
 It would be my disgrace and your discomfort.
-I take my leave at once.Ross exits.
+I take my leave at once.

                                                     Sirrah, your father’s dead.
                                                     And what will you do now?
 How will you live?